psybits/gopsydose/README.md

 Since both of these aren't consumed at once, there is a command to mark when the dosing has ended.

-`gopsydose -set-time`
+`gopsydose -set -end-time now`

 This will set when you finished your dose for the last log.

-The default for `-set-time` is to set the end time of the dose always.
+You can use an unix timestamp like in the example below instead of `now`.

-To change the start time of dose use: `gopsydose -set-time -start-time`
+To change the start time of dose use: `gopsydose -set -start-time 1655443322`

+Changing the start time also changes the "id" of a dose.
+This means, if you're looking for the last dose and you've changed the start time to an earlier moment, it will get pushed back in the list.

-This will set the time for the last dose, to set for a specific ID use:
+You can set the times for a specific id by using the `-for-id` command like so:

-`gopsydose -set-time -start-time -for-id 1655144869`

-To change for end time use:

-`gopsydose -set-time -for-id 1655144869`
+`gopsydose -set -end-time now -for-id 1655443322`

+This works for both times.

 If you're consuming something at once like [LSD](https://en.wikipedia.org/wiki/Lysergic_acid_diethylamide) or [Psilocybin mushrooms](https://en.wikipedia.org/wiki/Psilocybin_mushroom) or anything else, there's no need for the
-`-set-time` command.
+`-set -end-time` command.
 Just continue without doing it.

 To see the newest dose only: `gopsydose -get-new-logs 1`